unusualfor/advanced-kubernetes/README.md

 	  - Kiali UI will now show the ongoing traffic and service interactions.

   **Troubleshooting tips:**
-  - If pods do not have the `istio-proxy` sidecar, ensure the namespace is labeled correctly and that Istio's sidecar injector webhook is running (`kubectl get pods -n istio-system | grep injector`).
   - If pods are stuck or not starting, check logs with `kubectl logs <pod-name> -n demo` and describe events with `kubectl describe pod <pod-name> -n demo`.
   - If Kiali UI does not show the app, verify that traffic is being generated and pods are healthy.

 #### Exercise 3: Security

 - Objective: Enable mutual TLS (mTLS) between services for secure communication
 - Steps: